home-assistant/supervisor/README.md

 # Home Assistant Supervisor

+Note: This repository is a fork of the upstream Home Assistant Supervisor.
+It adds an experimental Kubernetes runtime backend.

+- Kubernetes manifest documentation: `README-kube.md`

 ## First private cloud solution for home automation

 Home Assistant (former Hass.io) is a container-based system for managing your